 See this assistant store manager CV sample:

-They won’t believe the second of those retail management CV examples.
+They won’t believe the second of those store management CV examples.
 “Highly skilled in training” means nothing without evidence.

-Expert Hint: The average Walmart store manager makes £175,000 a year.
-An internal retail manager CV should show you understand the manager job’s requirements.
+Expert Hint: The average Tesco store manager makes over £30,000 a year.
+A store manager CV should show you understand the manager job’s requirements.

 3. Craft Your Store Manager Job Description and Skills Section